 Founded in the late 6th century by Saint Finbarr, Cork is Ireland's second largest city.

-Killarney is one of the best places in Ireland to explore the outdoors.
+Killarney (Cill Airne in Irish) is the gateway to the Ring of Kerry and is one of best places in Ireland to explore the outdoors.

 Ireland's smallest city both by area and population, Kilkenny is a beautiful medieval city with narrow streets, well-preserved churches a great castle on a hilltop and many old buildings.
 Kilkenny is a shopper's delight, being the national center for crafts and design, with perhaps the country's best selection of pottery, woodwork, jewelry, and other handmade items.
 It has also a lively nightlife and a real entertainment circuit (including several comedy festivals throughout the year).